rgbforge/nvim/README.md

 A neovim setup focused on only the basics, doesn't include language server support or other advanced features.
 If you want a more fully-featured setup, checkout the [main branch](https://github.com/rgbforge/nvim/).

+Clipboard not supported in the basic branch (see full branch)

 ## Core Plugin